mitchcapper/WIN64LinuxBuild/README.md

 If you want to configure your term launcher to automatically put you into the msys term ready to go you can simulate what the Developer Term is doing and use a start command for the terminal like:
 `&{Import-Module "C:/Program Files/Microsoft Visual Studio/2022/Enterprise/Common7/Tools/Microsoft.VisualStudio.DevShell.dll"; Enter-VsDevShell $VS_INSTANCE_ID -SkipAutomaticLocation -DevCmdArguments "-arch=x64 -host_arch=x64"; . "$env:WLB_SCRIPT_FOLDER/msys_shell.ps1"}`.
 To figure out your VS_INSTANCE_ID use the powershell command `Get-CimInstance MSFT_VSInstance`  and take the `IdentifyingNumber` from the one you want.
 You can use the included `vs_msys_shell_launch.ps1` that will try to do the above before launching the msys shell.

-Note the shell launch tools assume msys in c:\msys64 if the ENV var MSYS_PATH is not specified.
+The shell launch tools assume msys in c:\msys64 if the ENV var MSYS_PATH is not specified.
 If you have it elsewhere update them accordingly or set the env var.

-# Other Notes

 ## Credits